curiouzs/astar2dgrid/README.md

 ## DESIGN STEPS

 ### STEP 1:
-Build a 2D grid world with initial state , goal state and obstacles:
+Build a 2D grid world with initial state , goal state and obstacles.

 ### STEP 2:
+Using the A* search find the shortest and best route.

+### STEP 3:
+A* search uses both g(n) and h(n) combined.

-### STEP
+### STEP 4:
+Print the Route

 ## Draw the 2D